 Can you drink the midwives brew on a full stomach?

-The midwives brew can be dangerous for your baby if they inhales their poop.
-The castor oil in the ingredients is what stimulates contractions which can cause the baby to poop in the womb.
+The midwives brew can be dangerous for your baby if they inhale their poop.
+The castor oil in the midwives brew recipe is what stimulates contractions which can cause the baby to poop in the womb.

-Do you recommend the midwives brew to induce labor?
+Do you recommend the midwives brew for inducing labor at home?

 No. I don’t recommend this method of inducing yourself.
-Not only does it taste nasty (you might vomit), but your midwives brew experience might go completely different from the way mine went.
+Not only does it taste nasty (you might vomit), but your midwives brew experience might go completely different from the way mine went (in a bad way).

 Viewer discretion is advised.
 There is a picture of my mucus plug to show new moms what it looks like.